Pedro-Rosas/Poe_Scripts/README.md

 ### Before running the script, you should install [AutoHotKey](https://www.autohotkey.com/).

 <p>Flask script and other tools that add quality of life.<br>
-The script inside contains comments so anyone can understand and change if needed!</p>
+The script inside contains comments so anyone can understand and adapt the settings if needed!</p>

 <p>Enjoy.</p>